 The first bridge over the Severn River into the Muskoka frontier was built in 1857 where a crude colonization road ran north from Lake Couchiching to Muskoka Falls, crossing the Severn River just north of Washago.
 The original Muskoka Road followed the route of today’s Cowbell Lane, skirting a rocky ridge that proved impassible to early travellers.
 The wooden structure underwent numerous repairs over the years, until it was replaced with a steel bridge in the mid-1890s.

-The first settlers to be given land grants in 1858 were James Jackson, William Johnston, and John Young.
+The first settlers to be given land grants in 1858 were James Jackson from England, William Johnson from Scotland, and John Young from Scotland.
 James Jackson settled on 95 acres of land, building a simple log cabin that doubled as both residence and store.
 In 1860, Jackson was appointed the first postmaster in Muskoka, and his cabin became the local post office.
 By 1865, Severn Bridge boasted several hotels, a church, a schoolhouse, a community hall, and multiple stores, with a year-round population of 200.
 In later years, Jackson operated the telephone exchange, and was authorized to give out marriage licences as a justice of the peace.
-The simple log shack was eventually replaced by a large wood-frame building, which continued to serve the combined functions of residence, post office and store.
+The simple log shack was eventually replaced by a large wood-frame building, which continued to serve the combined functions of residence, post office, and store.